xiao-meng1/ecommerce-store/README.md

 Shoptendo is an ecommerce web app for Nintendo products.
 Users can browse a catalogue, add products to their cart, and pay using Stripe.
 Check it out [here](https://shoptendo.netlify.app)!

 ### Technologies:
-* Backend: Express, NodeJS, MongoDB (Mongoose, GridFS), Stripe, Heroku
+* Backend: Express, NodeJS, MongoDB, Mongoose, Stripe, Heroku
 * Frontend: React, Redux, React Router, Netlify

 ## Features